 Need some more examples?
 Here are some conclusions from major players:

 People don't like to wait when browsing the web or navigating through a mobile app.
 3 seconds of wait is what the average person tolerates nowadays, and that number is going down every day.
+Google's recommendation is actually to keep the server response time below 200ms (time it takes to load the necessary HTML to begin rendering the page from your server, subtracting out the network latency between Google and your server).

 Adoption of @blackfireio is improving the technical performance, and hence the commercial performance, of our website.— Sam Burns (@AgileTillIDie) September 25, 2015